JGCRI/gcam-doc/dev-guide/rapid_parse.md

 It seems Xerces DOM parsing isn't that bad in terms of parsing performance, however all of these low level optimizations in Rapid XML add up to a significant performance boost.

 ## Converting GCAM's XMLParse
 Reading and inspecting an XML file is all well and good but completely side steps the biggest road block: having to convert thousands of lines of code for parsing XML from Xerces to Rapid XML.
 Luckily when designing GCAM Fusion we were forward thinking and put in place a number of things that would let us have the C++ compiler *generate* the vast majority of the XML Parse code for us.
-Given templates and template meta programming can be quite confusing to even experienced C++ programmers I figure it would be good to detail exactly how this works here.
+Given templates and template meta programming can be quite confusing to even experienced C++ programmers it would be good to detail exactly how this works here.

 ### GCAM Fusion Data declarations and their relationship to XML Parse
 The basic premise of [GCAM Fusion](examples.html#gcam-fusion-related-documentation) is if we define our classes and member variables in some very [particular way](examples.html#writing-new-gcam-components):